The Scarlet Spotlight is hosted by two dedicated Rutgers alumni, Danny Breslauer and Jon Newman.

 Danny Breslauer is an alumnus of Rutgers University, a 2010 graduate from the final class of Rutgers College and a proud native of Highland Park, NJ.
 Prior to college, Danny was an intern for WCTC-AM, covering Scarlet Knights athletics and local news for longtime Rutgers announcer Bruce Johnson’s staff.

 Danny and his younger brother Jordan grew up as part of the RU community (and season ticket holders), with their parents, Kenneth Breslauer and Sherrie Schwab, both working at or around the University.
-Kenneth is in his 44th year at Rutgers in 2018, currently serving as Linus C. Pauling Professor of Chemistry, Dean of Life Sciences and Vice President for Health Science Partnerships.
-While still maintaining a private practice in psychotherapy, Sherrie worked for more than two decades at UMDNJ in what is now called Rutgers University Behavioral Health Care.
+Kenneth is in his 45th year at Rutgers in 2018-2019, and was in administration in life & health sciences for 32 years.
+He currently serves as Linus C. Pauling Distinguished Professor of Chemistry and Chemical Biology at RU.

 While On the Banks (2006-2010), Danny was a staffer, sports director and general manager at WRSU-FM, providing play-by-play for dozens of games across multiple sports and co-hosting a Friday show called “The Scarlet Pulse” with now MLB Network segment producer Adam Helfgott.
 During his junior year at RU, Danny was named the No. 8 collegiate sportscaster in the nation by Sportscasters Talent Agency of America (STAA).
 Shortly thereafter (Sept.
 2009), the Rutgers athletic department named him the Voice of KnightVision – RU’s over-the-top (OTT) platform that would be rebranded to RVision in 2011.
 Over the course of nearly six years as the top voice of RVision, Danny called hundreds of events across more than a dozen sports, while stepping in for Chris Carlin and Ed Cohen during radio broadcast conflicts for men’s and women’s basketball.
 He also met The Scarlet Spotlight co-host Jon Newman during this timeframe, as Newman’s generous donation allowed the launch of KnightVision in 2009.